Top 10 Ports in Terms of Container Traffic

 3. Port of Shenzhen – China

-Situated at coordinates 22° 30′ 16.19″ N, 113° 51′ 12.60″ E, this port was established in 1980 and is owned by the Shenzhen Government.
+At latitude 22° 30′ 16.19″ N and longitude 113° 51′ 12.60″ E, this port was developed in the year 1980 and is owned by the Shenzhen Government.

-The Port of Shenzhen encompasses three main sections: Yantian Port, Nanshan Port, and Dachan Bay Port.
-It connects to 300 ports in over 100 countries.
-The primary terminals at the Port of Shenzhen include:
+It broadly comprises all three parts that are Yantian Port, Nanshan Port, and Dachan Bay Port.
+The total number of ports it is connected to amounts to 300 in more than 100 countries.
+Some of the major terminals of the Port of Shenzhen include:

 • Yantian International Container Terminals